BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 ## Neo, a Conspiratorial Narcissist?

 Now, what has this to do with *conspiracy theories*?
-Well, other than Baudrillard's theory of a reality that is simulation, the *cave allegory* offers a theoretical justification for doubting established institutions, which are likened to the matrix.
+Well, other than Baudrillard's theory of a reality that is simulation, I claim that the *cave allegory* offers a theoretical justification for doubting established institutions, which are likened to 'the matrix'.
 One might discover that parts of reality, e.g. institutions, norms, moral judgements, ideologies, is constructed and that there has to be something real behind it.
-This suspicion of a matrix is not unfounded, however, believing in some absolut point of view behind it opens the door to confusion.
+This suspicion of a matrix is not unfounded, however, believing in some *absolut point* of view behind it, opens the door to confusion.
 We are in a cave but going outside might only lead to another cave.
-This does not mean that any cave is as useful, functional or equally connected to some underlying reality.
+Importantly, this does not mean that any cave is as useful or functional!
 Although not all interpretations of a text are equally meaningful, a good text offers numerous interesting and valuable interpretations and the same seems to be true of our *lifeworld*.

-Doubting reality---a known or presented world---is the starting point of any conspiracy theory.
+Doubting parts of reality---a known or presented world---is the starting point of any conspiracy theory.
 The perspective is compelling because it feeds the allure of knowing a secret, akin to Neo's experience in the matrix.
 Such knowledge is seen as something that sets an individual apart from 'the herd', giving them a sense of being special or enlightened.
 It is similar to *New Age* beliefs in some sort of special knowledge about the universe presented in movies like *The Secret*.